Fish physiology: Effects of pollution

 Fish can bioaccumulate pollutants that are discharged into waterways.
 Estrogenic compounds found in pesticides, birth control, plastics, plants, fungi, bacteria, and synthetic drugs leeched into rivers are affecting the endocrine systems of native species.
 In Boulder, Colorado, white sucker fish found downstream of a municipal waste water treatment plant exhibit impaired or abnormal sexual development.
-The fish have been exposed to higher levels of estrogen, and leading to feminized fish.
+The fish have been exposed to higher levels of estrogen, leading to feminized fish.
 Males display female reproductive organs, and both sexes have reduced fertility, and a higher hatch mortality.

 Freshwater habitats in the United States are widely contaminated by the common pesticide atrazine.
 There is controversy over the degree to which this pesticide harms the endocrine systems of freshwater fish and amphibians.
 Non-industry-funded researchers consistently report harmful effects while industry-funded researchers consistently report no harmful effects.

 In the marine ecosystem, organochlorine contaminants like pesticides, herbicides (DDT), and chlordan are accumulating within fish tissue and disrupting their endocrine system.
 High frequencies of infertility and high levels of organochlorines have been found in bonnethead sharks along the Gulf Coast of Florida.
 These endocrine-disrupting compounds are similar in structure to naturally occurring hormones in fish.
 They can modulate hormonal interactions in fish by: